GabeScott/standard-works-vault/General Conference/1983 October - The Mystery of Life.md

 I assure you there is, underlying the programs and activities of this church, a depth and breadth and height of doctrine that answers the questions of life.

 When one knows the gospel of Jesus Christ, there is cause to rejoice.
-The words joy and rejoice appear through the scriptures repetitively.
+The words *joy* and *rejoice* appear through the scriptures repetitively.
 Latter-day Saints are happy people.
 When one knows the doctrine, parenthood becomes a sacred obligation, the begetting of life a sacred privilege.
 Abortion would be unthinkable.
 No one would think of suicide.
 And all the frailties and problems of men would fade away.

 We have cause to rejoice and we do rejoice, even celebrate.

-“The glory of God is intelligence, or, in other words, light and truth.”
-(D&C 93:36.)
+“The glory of God is intelligence, or, in other words, light and truth.” ([[D&C 93.36|D&C 93:36]].)

 God bless us that we and all who will hear His message can celebrate the Light!
 Of him I bear witness, in the name of Jesus Christ, amen.